MatAtBread/nodent/README.md

 	./nodent.js --sourcemap --out myNodentedFile.js

 The testing options `--parseast` and `--minast` output the source as parsed into the AST, before transformation and the minimal AST (without position information) respectively.
 The option `--pretty` outputs the source formatted by nodent before any syntax transformation (same as `--parseast --out`.
-You can read the Javascript or JSON from stdin (i.e. piped) by omitting or replcaing the filename with '-'.
+You can read the Javascript or JSON from stdin (i.e. piped) by omitting or replcaing the filename with `-`.

 Use within your Node scripts
 ============================
 There is no need to use the command line at all if you want to do is use `async` and `await` in your own scripts then just  `require('nodent')()`.
-Files are transformed if they have a `use nodent-...` directive at the top, or have the extension ".njs".
-Existing files ending in '.js' _without_ a `use nodent...` directive are untouched.
+Files are transformed if they have a `use nodent...` directive at the top, or have the extension ".njs".
+Existing files ending in '.js' _without_ a `use nodent...` directive are untouched and run as normal.

 ES7 and Promises
 ----------------
 Nodent can generate code that implements `async` and `await` using basic ES5 JavaScript, Promises (via a third party library or module, or an ES5+/6 platform) or Generators (ES6).
 Using the one of directives:

-	"use nodent-promises";
+	'use nodent-promises';
-	"use nodent-es7";
+	'use nodent-es7';
-	"use nodent-generators";
+	'use nodent-generators';

 The ES7 proposal for async and await specifies the syntactic elements `async` and `await` (i.e. where they can be placed), the execution semantics (how they affect flow of execution), but also the types involved.
 In particular, `async` functions are specified to return a hidden Promise, and await should be followed by an expression that evaluates to a Promise.
 The proposal also contains an implementation based on generators.

 ### Which one should you use?
 All the implementations work with each other - you can mix and match.
+If you're unsure as to which will suit your application best, or want to try them all out `'use nodent';` will use a 'default' configuration you can determine in your application's package.json.
+See [Advanced Configuration](#advanced-config) for details.

 #### Shipping a self-contained app to a browser or other unknown environment
 `use nodent-es7` - it's the most compatible as it doesn't require any platform support such as Promises or Generators, and works on a wide range of desktop and mobile browsers.

 #### Shipping a self-contained app within Node
-`use nodent-es7` - it's the most compatible as it doesn't require any platform support such as Promises or Generators, but can consume Promises returned by other modules (via `await`) and provide Thenables as well (via `async`). `use nodent-promises` is also a good choice, and if you don't want to import a full Promise implementation you can set `var Promise = require('nodent').Thenable` immediately after the directive.
-Node v0.12 and later have a native Promise implementation which works, but is a bit slow.
+`use nodent-es7` - it's the most compatible as it doesn't require any platform support such as Promises or Generators, but can consume Promises returned by other modules (via `await`) and provide Thenables as well (via `async`). `use nodent-promises` is also a good choice, especially for Node v4.1.x and later where Promise performance is pretty good.
+If you're using an earlier version and don't want to import a full Promise implementation you can set `var Promise = require('nodent').Thenable` immediately after the directive.
+Node v0.12 has a native Promise implementation which works, but is a bit slow.

 #### Shipping a module within Node, npm or similar
 `use nodent-promises` provides the most compatibility between modules and apps.
-You should install a Promise library (e.g. rsvp, when, bluebird) or use `nodent.Thenable` to expose the Promise API.
+If your module or library targets Node earlier than v4.1.x, you should install a Promise library (e.g. rsvp, when, bluebird) or use `nodent.Thenable` to expose the Promise API.

 #### Generators
-`use nodent-generators` provides code which is reasonably easy to follow, but is best not used for anything beyond experimentation as it requires an advanced browser on the client-side, or Node v4.x.x (which has compatibility issues with some popular libraries) and the performance and memory overhead of generators is poor - currently averaging 3 or 4 times slower.
+`use nodent-generators` provides code which is reasonably easy to follow, but is best not used for anything beyond experimentation as it requires an advanced browser on the client-side, or Node v4.x.x.
+The performance and memory overhead of generators is poor - currently averaging 3 or 4 times slower.

 Use within a browser
 ====================